bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_main.md

 5. <a href="../discretesignalprocessing_analysis_main">Transform analysis of discrete-time systems</a> - Similarly to discrete-time signals, also systems can be characterized in different domains.
 Usually this allows for better insight in the system and simplified calculations.

-6. **Special filter structures** (to be added) - Some filter structures behave in a very distinct way.
-Because of their characteristics and consequences it is worth discussing them.

-7. **Multirate signal processing** (to be added) - The sample rate of a signal is a fixed characteristic of the measurement device.
+6. <a href="../discretesignalprocessing_multirate_main">Sampling, reconstruction and multirate signal processing</a> - The sample rate of a signal is a fixed characteristic of the measurement device.
 Sometimes it is desired to reduce or increase this rate after the measurement itself.
 This will lead to certain consequences.

-8. **Additional topics** (to be added) - Besides the abovementioned topics, many more concepts exist that are relevant for discrete-time signal processing.
-These topics include: filter design techniques, finite word length effects and spectral estimation techniques.
+7. **Filter structures** (to be added) - Some filter structures behave in a very distinct way.
+Because of their characteristics and consequences it is worth discussing them.

+8. **Filter design** (to be added) - The analysis of a filter gives insight into the operations of a filter.
+However, it is also important to use this knowledge in order to design a filter.

+9. **Finite wordlength effects** (to be added) - Sampling signals is the process of converting a continuous-time signal into bits.
+More available bits allow for a higher resolution in the signal.
+This also means that there is an inevitable quantization error, which has an effect on the signal.